json0419-cell/duckietownRL/README.md

 ## Known Caveats

-- `binary_lane` training performance in sim does not automatically guarantee better real recovery; still verify on the bot
+- `binary_lane` is workable on the real robot, but the lane mask usually needs to be adjusted for your own camera, lighting, and track conditions
 - if deploy preprocessing changes, ONNX behavior changes even if the checkpoint stays the same
-- local Duckiematrix image behavior matters for respawn; keep the image version and patch state explicit
+- random respawn currently depends on local Duckiematrix engine/image behavior; keep the image version and patch state explicit
 - model selection should not rely on one sim score only; compare both sim rollouts and real failure replays